tendrl-inc-labs/micropython-client/README.md

 ## Database Operations

-The SDK includes a built-in BTree database for local storage:
+The SDK includes a built-in BTree database for local storage powered by **MicroTetherDB**:

 ```python
 # Store data